is that uneasy feeling in the stomach that may make a person want to vomit.

 In some cases, you may have other symptoms in addition to nausea and vomiting.

-If you have any of these symptoms, call your doctor immediately: Blood in the vomitVomit that looks like coffee groundsSevere headacheStiff neckFeeling very tiredConfusionNot feeling alertSevere belly pain or chest painFever over 101°F (38°C)DiarrheaVey fast breathing or pulse
+If you have any of these symptoms, call for medical help right away: Blood in the vomitVomit that looks like coffee groundsSevere headacheStiff neckFeeling very tiredConfusionNot feeling alertSevere abdominal pain or chest painFever over 101°F (38°C)Severe diarrheaRapid breathing or heartbeat

-Your doctor will ask you questions, like: How long have you felt nauseous?How long has the vomiting occurred?Does the vomiting happen near mealtime?Are you taking any medicines?Have you traveled recently?Have you had any injuries to your head?Have you lost any weight?
+You will be asked the following questions: How long have you felt nauseous?How long has the vomiting occurred?Does the vomiting happen near mealtime?Are you taking any medications?Have you traveled recently?Have you had any injuries to your head?Have you lost any weight?

 Ultrasound of the Abdomen

 The doctor uses a hand-held instrument called a transducer, which uses sound waves to make images of your abdomen.